WKCR-FM: Move to the World Trade Center

 WKCR began making plans in 1975 to move its transmitter to 1 World Trade Center, citing deteriorating signal quality due to the construction of the nearby Citigroup Center.
 Fundraising was completed in September, and the station was given until March 31, 1976, to build its new transmitter.
 Due to a bureaucratic stalemate, the deadline was missed, and the station had to apply for a new lease.
 The Columbia Daily Spectator reported on September 14, 1976, that negotiations with the Port Authority of New York and New Jersey were in their final stages, and that the move was projected to take place before January 1, 1977.
 In July 1977, The New York Times announced that WKCR would move by September 15 of that year, and would the first station to transmit from the World Trade Center.
 A nine-day, 200-hour long Louis Armstrong festival was planned to inaugurate the station's new transmitter.

-However, the move was delayed again when the Port Authority declared two of the application forms to be incomplete.
+The move was delayed again when the Port Authority declared two of the application forms to be incomplete.
 The applications were resubmitted, and in November, the Port Authority announced that the station would be able to make the move within a month.
 However, a day before the station was to install its new antenna, the Port Authority intervened, stating that the antenna was not built to withstand strong enough winds.
 Despite an earlier agreement that the Port Authority would cover the costs for any transmitter and antenna modification or replacement, when confronted by station officials, the Port Authority refused to pay, denying that the agreement was ever made in the first place.
 A new antenna, built to the Port Authority's specifications, was constructed in September 1978, and the Port Authority announced that it would grant the station its approval again in a few weeks.
 In January 1979, WKCR received a $43,912 grant from the Office of Education of the United States Department of Health and Human Services to aid in its move to the Twin Towers.
 The move was delayed once more until 1981, due to a legal dispute with an unnamed New York-based station over transmitter interference.